B2-Kumar/Notes/oops.md

 ```

 ###### what is object?
 An object is an instance of a Class.
 It is an identifiable entity with some characteristics and behavior.
+Data Types are the characteristics while Methods or Funtions are the behaviour of the object.
 Objects are the basic units of object-oriented programming.
 ```
 // Syntax to create an object in C++: class_name objectName;